AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ipad-android-tablet-users.md

 ## Feedback rating {#feedbackrating}

 Captivate Prime prompts the learner to provide feedback about their experience with the Mobile App.
-This feedback appears once in a month&nbsp;and gives enough&nbsp;time interval for users to experience the app and then provide the feedback.
+This feedback appears once in a month and gives enough time interval for users to experience the app and then provide the feedback.

 | ![](assets/image013.png)